Language selection

 Orbiter vehicle: Endeavour

-STS-97 featured the installation of the first of four pairs of huge solar power arrays on the International Space Station.
-The 12-day mission was the Canadian Space Agency astronaut Marc Garneau's third—a record for Canadian astronauts at that time.
+STS-97 featured the installation of the first of four pairs of huge solar arrays on the International Space Station (ISS).
+The 12-day mission was the Canadian Space Agency astronaut Marc Garneau's third—a record for Canadian astronauts at that time—and his first aboard the ISS.

-Garneau used the Canadarm to install the solar arrays that now generate electricity to run all of the Station's systems, including life support, daily operations and scientific equipment.
+Garneau used the Canadarm of Space Shuttle Endeavour to install solar arrays, which generate some of the electricity needed for daily operations and the Station's systems, including life support and scientific equipment.

-Successful installation of the P6 truss and the first set of solar panels was a critical step in construction of the Space Station.
+Successful installation of the P6 truss and the first set of solar panels was a critical step in construction of the ISS.

 Mission STS-97 crew